-Furness Building Society transfer of equity: q and a’s
+Common questions relating to Furness Building Society transfer of equity

-, with a Furness Building Society loan with my ex partner.
-Him and his new partner are going to acquire my share.
-We had approval from Furness Building Society to remove my name with hers.
-The transfer of equity needs to be completed by a lawyer for Furness Building Society (supposedly).
-Can we deal with the Land Registry change?
+, with a Furness Building Society mortgage with my ex partner.
+He and his fiance are going to acquire my share.
+We had approval from Furness Building Society to substitute my name with hers.
+The transfer of equity has to be done by a conveyancing solicitor for Furness Building Society (supposedly).
+Can we do the Land Registry change?

-Questions that your conveyancer may ask regarding your Furness Building Society Transfer of Equity
+Questions that your conveyancer could ask regarding your Furness Building Society Transfer of Equity

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and give details of the amount?

-General Advice to read in further to the above Furness Building Society transfer of equity Info :
+Information to consider in conjunction with the above Furness Building Society transfer of equity information :

 Tax and Legal